romkatv/powerlevel10k/README.md

   roots of Git repositories, etc.
 - Regular segments (not truncated but can be) use in-between color.

-Tip: If you copy-paste a truncated directory and hit *TAB*, it'll complete to the original.
+*Tip*: If you copy-paste a truncated directory and hit *TAB*, it'll complete to the original.

 ### Extremely customizable

-Powerlevel10k can be configured to look like any other Zsh theme.
+Powerlevel10k can be configured to look like any other Zsh theme out there.

 ![Powerlevel10k Other Theme Emulation]( https://raw.githubusercontent.com/romkatv/powerlevel10k-media/master/other-theme-emulation.gif)

-[Pure](#pure-compatibility) and [Powerlevel9k](#powerlevel9k-compatibility) emulation is built-in.
+[Pure](#pure-compatibility) and [Powerlevel9k](#powerlevel9k-compatibility) emulations are built-in.
 To emulate the appearence of other themes, you'll need to write a suitable configuration file.
 The best way to go about it is to run `p10k configure`, select the style that is the closest to your goal and then edit `~/.p10k.zsh`.